dadorner-msft/activationws/README.md

 The latest version of this solution can be downloaded from the [ActivationWs GitHub releases page](https://github.com/dadorner-msft/ActivationWs/releases).
 Click on `Assets` to show the files available in the release.

 1. Deploy the ActivationWs web service to IIS
-2. Verify that your devices meet the [ESU installation requirements](https://techcommunity.microsoft.com/t5/Windows-IT-Pro-Blog/How-to-get-Extended-Security-Updates-for-eligible-Windows/ba-p/917807)
+2. Verify that the **latest** [Security Monthly Quality Rollup](https://www.catalog.update.microsoft.com/Search.aspx?q=2020-01%20Security%20Monthly%20Quality%20Rollup) is installed on your ESU eligible devices
-3. Run the PowerShell script `Activate-Product.ps1` on your clients to install and activate the license
+3. Deploy the PowerShell script `Activate-Product.ps1` to the ESU eligible devices to install and activate the license

 ![Activate-License](https://github.com/dadorner-msft/activationws/blob/master/doc/images/Activate-License-v0.15.2.gif)